 The gas manifold pressure can be measured by connecting a test gauge to the connection provided on the gas valve.
-(Figure 8-B).
+(Figure 8).
 The furnace comes set from the factory at the correct manifold gas pressure.
 After the installation is completed, the gas manifold pressure must be checked both in Hi and Lo input.
-Turn the control knob to switch the unit from Hi to Lo input.
-The position of the knob in which this occurs depends on the actual room temperature.
-The gas manifold pressure must be as shown in "Technical Data".
-Differences of plus or minus 0.1 in. w.c. are acceptable.
-If the Hi or Lo gas manifold pressures are different from the values given in the "Technical Data" or are more than 0.1 in. w.c., shut off the furnace and contact a qualified service technician for correction.
+The gas manifold pressure must be as shown in the "Technical Data".
+Differences of plus or minus 0.1 in. w.c. are accepted.
+If the Hi or Lo gas manifold pressures are different from the values given in the "Technical Data" table, or are more than 0.1 in. w.c., shut off the furnace and contact a qualified service technician for correction.

 For instructions about adjustment of the manifold Hi and Lo pressures, see the "Servicing" section.
-After checking the gas manifold pressure, disconnect the test gauge and firmly tighten the screw of the gauge connection, then check for gas leaks from it.
-Correct any gas leaks before operating the furnace.
+After checking the gas manifold pressure, disconnect the test gauge and firmly tighten the screw of the gauge connection and then check for gas leaks from it.